To learn how to start shipping wholesale orders in RyderShip, see Getting Started with Wholesale Orders.

 Order is received in RyderShip with the ship method Whiplash Needs Routing.
 Customer then works with RyderShip Operations and Customer Success to determine which ship method to use via the retailer’s routing guide and what will be best for the specific scenario.

 LTL orders need to be batched using the precise batch process.
-Small parcel orders are not required to be batched using the precise method, but they can be – it’s optional for small parcel orders.
+Small parcel orders are not required to be batched using the precise method.

 | LTL orders | Small parcel orders |